litoarias/marvel-app/README.md

 ## Build and run the application

-You should name the root folder when cloning project it like root project folder `MarvelApp`, in order to allow Sourcery to make the magic!

 To run the application using real data obtained from the [Marvel API](https://developer.marvel.com) create a `env-vars.sh` file inside the project directory and add your `public` and `private` key there as follows:

 ``` bash